thisiskaychen/thisiskaychen.github.io/_posts/2026-04-12-my-first-post.md

 ---
 layout: post
 title: "Your Post Title Here"
-tags: ["Sketch for a Self-Analysis"]
+tags: ["sketch for a self-analysis"]
 ---
 still thinking